Looking for Port Canaveral parking during your cruise? The good news is that you’ll have plenty of choice across all price ranges.

 Cruisetime Parking and Shuttle

 Cruisetime is located southwest of Port Canaveral, on Merritt Island.
 It’s only about 8.5 miles from the port and the ride to the terminal takes about 15 minutes.
-Parking rates are simple — $8 per day, but that includes the day of your arrival and departure.
+Parking rates are simple — $10 per day, but that includes the day of your arrival and departure.
+Cruises of four days or less are a flat $50.

-So it is $64 for a 7-day cruise, $48 for a five-day trip, and $40 for a 3-4 day cruise.
+So it is $80 for a 7-day cruise and $50 for a four-day trip.
 Cruisetime also offers a complimentary shuttle to and from the port that’s included with your parking.

 - Distance: 8.5 miles (shuttle provided)